 Love, Aunt Audrey

-Audrey Novak Riley is director for stewardship and development for the churchwide expression of Women of the ELCA.
+Audrey Novak Riley is director for stewardship for the churchwide expression of Women of the ELCA.
 She promises to write on the board 100 times, “No one ever changes anyone’s mind on Facebook.”